 - Include AV equipment in your stand to run presentations or demos.

 - Clever use of lighting can draw attention to the parts of the stand you want visitors to focus on.

 3. Pick a good booth location

 Register early so that you can choose the best booth location.
 You want to be in an area with high footfall, so locating near restaurants or toilets, at busy intersections or near the entrance can all be good positions to get maximum attention.
-Locating near an industry leader who will draw the crowds can also be a good tactic, as long as your stand isn’t going to pale into insignificance in comparison to theirs.
+Locating near an industry leader who will draw the crowds can also be a good tactic for trade show promotion, as long as your stand isn’t going to pale into insignificance in comparison to theirs.